Micah and his idols

 How Do We Live Up to God’s Standard?

-We can’t by ourselves.
-This is where Christ steps in for us if we only ask forgiveness.
+We can’t do it by ourselves.
+This is where Christ steps in for us.
+If we only ask forgiveness, He will intercede.

-Just as it shows in this time of Micah, many people choose to replace God with other things such as self help classes or meditation but they still don’t have the direction from God to live their lives.
+Just as it was in the time of Micah, many people choose to replace God with other things such as self-help classes or meditation.
+But they still don’t have the direction from God to live their lives.
+And, without God’s guidance, life becomes aimless and without purpose.

 If we continue doing “whatever we think is right at the moment” then love and compassion will be replaced with revenge and anger.

-This leads to vigilante justice which we are seeing before our eyes when “justice” is not done – according to us.
+This leads to vigilante justice which we see before our eyes when “justice” is not done – according to us.

 So, How Do We Let God Lead?